w3c/sustainableweb-ig/multipage.md

 					</tr>
 				</table>`; } }
-			// This ensures the buttons don't appear for full-page mode if (current == "full-page") {
+			// This ensures the buttons don't appear for full-page mode
+			// It also shows the TOC to printers on the initial page if (current == "full-page") {
+			document.body.classList.add("full-page");
 				for (const value of sections) {
 					document.getElementById(value).classList.remove('hide');
 					document.getElementById(value).classList.add('show'); }